Page contents

 Opens Google Drive dialog to share file with others for editing or viewing.
 They can open to file in their Google Drive in folder Shared with me and edit or view the schedule in ProjectWork depending on how the file is shared.
 Edits are processed real-time to all shared schedules which are open, allowing for simultaneous collaboration.

-Imports an MS Project XML-file from the PC and converts it to an ProjectWork schedule.
+Loads an MS Project XML-file from the PC and converts it to a ProjectWork schedule.
+After the conversion, a link appears that opens the planning in a new tab.

-Loads a JSON file created with MindMup from the PC to start a schedule.
+Loads a JSON file created with MindMup from the PC and converts it to a ProjectWork schedule.

 Project properties...